 - The iconic Angela Davis who is easily one of the most influential women activist in this century

 - Ruth Ellis, the first woman to own her own printing business and the name sake of the Ruth Ellis Center in Detroit

-- Best friends Marsha P. Johnson and Sylvia Rivera who were key players in the Stonewall Riots and the mothers of trans visibility
+- Marsha P. Johnson, who with Sylvia Rivera, was a key player in the Stonewall Riots and a mother of trans visibility

 - Barbara Jordan, the first woman of color to be elected to the U.S. House of representatives and to deliver the keynote speech at the DNC